 Kid-friendly W. C. Fields pic is disappointingly aimed squarely at the family radio audience (hence Edgar Bergen & Charlie McCarthy) and never rises to the Dadaist heights of the great man’s final two outbursts (THE BANK DICK & YOU CAN’T CHEAT AN HONEST MAN) from 1940.
 Not that there aren’t pleasures to be had as Fields runs his threadbare circus & deconstructs a society shindig.
 But we keep stopping for good-natured ribbing between man & puppet when Fields’ true nature & genius lies in his lack of kidding.
 Throttling that wooden-necked doll can’t compare to threatening a live Baby Leroy.

 The extended running time of this extended-family drama isn’t quite earned in Edward Yang’s multiple POV Taiwanese portrait.
-Studded with family rituals of marriage, birth, death, first love, first love revisited, etc., Yang’s stately, yet emotionally charged handling of the encircling domestic dramas, played out in public & private spaces, is immaculate movie-making.
-(Though some melodramatic touches toward the end ring false.
-The film is strongest in moments of charm & gentle humor.)
-At his best, Yang uses a perfect compositional style to facilitate mini-dramas played out in long single takes which highlight the flawless cast.
-But the stories don't lead to the sort of emotional epiphany Yang aims for.
+Book-ended (actually studded) with family rituals of marriage, birth, death, first love, first love revisited, etc., Yang’s stately, yet emotionally charged handling of encircling domestic dramas, playing out in public & private spaces, is immaculate movie-making.
+(Only the melodramatic touches toward the end ring false; the film is best at moments of charm & gentle humor.)
+Aided by a superb compositional eye, graced with miraculous mini-dramas in single long shots and flawlessly cast, the intra-family dramas are satisfying, yet perhaps just miss the emotional epiphany Yang aims for.